hsunami/ferrit/README.md

 The code for that other project needs to be cleaned up before publishing.

 Influences
 ----------

-I guess you'll already know about some of those other great open source web crawler projects out there which have influenced this design.
+Guess you already know about those other great open source web crawler projects out there which have influenced this design.
 First there is the granddaddy of the Java pack [Apache Nutch](https://nutch.apache.org).
 Then also there is the mature [Scrapy](http://scrapy.org) project which makes me yearn to be able to program Python!
-I also found that when starting out for the first time learning about crawlers that [Crawler4J](https://code.google.com/p/crawler4j) project was very easy to get into and there is not too much code to study.
+I also found that [Crawler4J](https://code.google.com/p/crawler4j) is good to study when first starting out because there is not too much code to review.

 Known Issues